LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 # [CP] Townies Need Food!

 With Townies Need Food (TNF), villagers will ask for cooked meals you can make in the kitchen, and reward you with gold and friendship.
 You'll have 7 days to complete the special orders.
 For the special orders to show up on the special orders board, you must have a kitchen, either from the first house upgrade, or from one of the mods listed in the Compatibility section.
 There are also milestone requirements (for orders involving the island recipes).
 By default the friendship requirements are turned off, but you can manually turn those on in the config.
-The friendship requirements are also automatically turned on if you have Friends Forever or CJB Cheats Menu installed.
+The friendship requirements are also automatically turned on if you have Friends Forever, FriendshipWithoutTalk, or CJB Cheats Menu installed.
 For the full specifics, refer to the spoiler guide.

 The NPCs request every vanilla recipe (including from the 1.5 update), with the exceptions of: Strange Bun (because no one in town likes it), Pale Broth and Algae Soup (I've no good reason for excluding these, I just did :I ).
 You may notice that the NPCs ask for recipes they enjoy, hint hint~ The villagers only ask for vanilla recipes (base game), no PPJA / JA recipes.